 School of Professional Advancement

-The Homeland Security Master of Professional Studies (MPS) degree covers topics in emergency management, intelligence and security topics.
+The Master of Professional Studies in Homeland Security (MPS) degree covers topics in emergency management, intelligence and security topics.
 Students in this program may take courses in public health related to disaster response, social work courses about the psychological effects of disasters or courses in political economy.

 Apply for these programs through the School of Continuing Studies.

 School of Liberal Arts